shown in other instead.

 To copy your project contents into a Package file:

 - Select the assets that you want to add to the Package in the Asset Browser.
 You can even select the folder containing the whole project, and then deselect the data you don't require.
-You can also use Search for convenience.

 - Right-click on selected asset(s) or folder(s) and choose Export As Package option in the context menu.

 - Now you can select assets to be exported in the Create Package window using a checkbox for each asset.